 Thoughts, Reflections and Lessons from the Field

-The below article is the first two parts of a three-part series taken from James Kneller’s Masters Thesis from 2015.
-Although it’s not normal for us to publish articles that have been written for acaemic purposes via our Mental Toughness Digest we feel that James’ thesis (below) is highly relevant to the wider sporting community.
+The below article is taken from James Kneller’s Masters Thesis from 2015.
+Although it’s not normal for us to publish articles that have been written for academic purposes via our Mental Toughness Digest we feel that James’ thesis (below) is highly relevant to the wider sporting community.
 Enjoy and as always feel free to add your comment at the very bottom!

 What is sport psychology and what do sport psychologists do?

 The current paper is focussed on the applied consultancy work of sport and exercise psychologists in Australia.
 Even within consultancy roles, the work of a sport psychologist can be divided between clinical therapy work and mental skills education (Herzog & Hays, 2012; R. S. Weinberg & Gould, 2007).
 Sport psychologists preferring to take on an educational role may work exclusively within performance enhancement and mental skills training, providing assistance with specific skills and techniques including, but not limited to; visualisation and imagery, motivation, attention control, self-talk, relaxation and goal setting with their clients (Andersen, 2000; Hanrahan & Andersen, 2013; Morris & Terry, 2011).
 These psychologists are likely to refer clients presenting with clinical issues to outside specialist providers.